-Jurassic World Evolution features all of the tools you’ll need to build you own Jurassic Park.
+Jurassic World Evolution gives you evrything you need to build you own Jurassic Park.
 There’s a lot to manage, from security, to entertaining guests, with the threat of a dinosaur outbreak constantly in the background.
-The game features five additional island areas after you’ve gotten to grips with the starting area of Isla Matanceros, and we’ve gathered all of the details on each one.
+There's five additional island areas after you’ve gotten to grips with the starting area of Isla Matanceros, and we’ve gathered all of the details on each one.
 The following Jurassic World Evolution Island Guide will detail Isla Tacano, Isla Muerta, Isla Sorna, Isla Pena, and Isla Nublar.

 We’ve been busy pulling together everything you need to know in order to run your prehistoric theme park.
 It’s all collected in our Jurassic World Evolution Guides hub, where you’ll find beginner’s tips and tricks, info on how to create dinosaurs, all three divisions explained, and more.